Healing from addictions means being “brutally honest,” Nunavut counsellor says

 “People who are well-known also face being shamed and being judged in public and try to keep that image positive.
 That becomes like an anchor around one’s neck because if you want to recover, you also have to be humble and forget the image.”

-There might also be addiction to power, to being well-liked, so the first thing thing for people in recovery to know is what is feeding their addictions, Garchinski said.
+There might also be addiction to power, to being well-liked, so the first thing for people in recovery to know is what is feeding their addictions, Garchinski said.

 And they might have need to restructure their whole life to deal with that.